Skip to main content

 CSAT calculation methods

-CSAT scores can be calculated in different ways depending on your reporting needs: Standard average Simple average of all CSAT scores (e.g., 4.06 out of 5.0) Net Promoter style Some organizations calculate CSAT using a Net Promoter Score approach:
+CSAT scores can be calculated in different ways depending on your reporting needs: Standard average Simple average of all CSAT scores (e.g., 4.06 out of 5.0).
+This is what PolyAI dashboards report by default.
+Net Promoter style (client-side) Some organizations apply a Net Promoter Score-style calculation to their exported CSAT data.
+This is not calculated by PolyAI – you would apply it to your own data exports:

 • CSAT Score = (Promoters - Detractors) / Total responses